jakobnissen/jakobnissen.github.io/posts/badjulia.md

 Also, since so much of Julia's behaviour is controlled through the type of variables instead of traits, people are tempted to use wrapper types if they want type `A` to be able to behave like type `B`.
 But those are [a terrible idea](https://github.com/JuliaLang/julia/issues/37790), since it only moves the problem and in fact makes it worse: You now have a new wrapper type you need to implement everything for, and even if you do, the wrapper type is now of type `B`, and doesn't have access to the methods of `A`!

 A good example of the subtyping system not working is Julia's standard library `LinearAlgebra`.
 This package uses both wrapper types and traits to try to overcome the limitations of the type system, and suffers from both the workarounds.
 But an even clearer example of the failure of the type system is its use of _big unions_, that is, functions whose type signature has arguments of the type "A or B or C or D or E or ...".
 And these unions of types gets out of control: If you have Julia at hand, try to type in `LinearAlgebra.StridedVecOrMat` and watch the horror.
 The use of such an abomination is a symptom of an unsolved underlying problem with the type system.

+The consensus of Julians about how to use the type system in idiomatic code seem to be slowly drifting away from leaning on its type system, and towards ducktyping and traits.
+I essentially see this as the community implicitly beginning to face the problems of the type system and trying to avoid it where possible.
+All the individual gripes in the post about the system are well known, even if few people would grant the system as whole is poor.
+It has, however, been remarkably hard to provide good alternatives or solve the individual pain points.
+As Julia is maturing, there is less and less space to re-invent or enhance something as core as the type system.

+I expect that in the future, Julians will move even further towards Python-esque ducktyping.
+I predict that while there will arise packages that try to address some of these issues, they will be in disagreement about what to do, they will be niche, without good core language support, and therefore not really solve the problem.

 ## The iterator protocol is awful
 ### The protocol